-Once you’ve downloaded the program, follow the instructions found on the download page to use it.
+Once you’ve downloaded the program, follow the instructions on the download page to use it.

-For Windows users, Duplicate Cleaner helps you locate and delete similar photos, and it works for other file types, too.
+For Windows users, Duplicate Cleaner helps you locate and delete similar photos and works for other file types.
 Search for and delete multiple copies of documents, pictures and music quickly and easily.

 It displays potential duplicates side by side for easy comparison.
 You’ll find photos that have been edited or saved in a different format so you can delete the duplicates you don’t need.

 Follow the instructions on the site to use the program once it’s installed.

 6. Sort through the mess and make sense of it all

 Now that your collection is free of duplicates and in one place, your next step is to sort through the mess so you can easily find the photos you want.
 How can you speed that process up if you have hundreds or thousands of photos?

 A smart photo organization app is your secret weapon.
 We recommend digiKam, a free, open-source program with powerful tagging tools you can then use to sort through your photos quickly.